 We have much more room (margin of error for our bow-level) on these “outside” strings than we do on the D and G strings.
 Whereas the D and G strings are surrounded on both sides (hemmed in) by the neighbouring strings, the C and A strings each have a large “open space” on their “outside” (towards the cello body) into which the bow can wander safely without the risk of hitting anything.
 This safety distance is easy to measure: when playing on either the C or A strings with the bowhair very near to the neighbouring string, there is (on my cello at least), a distance of approximately 4 cm between the bowhair and the cello’s body.
 Compare this to the several millimetres of vertical distance that separate the middle strings from their neighbours!

 This greater distance gives us great bow-level comfort and safety on the A and C strings, compared to the G and D strings.
 It means that when playing on these outer strings, the risk of accidentally touching a neighbouring string is much less than when we play on the two middle strings.
-On the A string, it allows us to really play loudly, with maximum bow pressure, without having to worry about the risk of hitting the D string.
+On both the A and C strings, this extra distance also allows us to really play loudly, with maximum bow pressure, without having to worry about the risk of hitting the neighbouring string.

 On the C string, however, there is a significant trap attached to this comfort.
 When playing in the upper half of the bow on the C string, we have a huge “vertical” margin of error for our bow-level control (4cm) and can relax and lower our shoulder and arm a lot before coming anywhere near to hitting the cello body with the bowhair.
 This feels so easy, natural and comfortable that it is very tempting!
 But if we do this, we can have a rude awakening.
 As we come in on the upbow towards the frog, there is a sudden (and fatal) trap: unless we bring our bow level closer to the G-string level, our right thumb can easily catch on (collide with) the protruding point (corner) of the cello rib.
 This is especially a problem in soft “sul tasto” playing (with the point of contact a long way from the bridge) because, in loud playing, the bow is closer to the bridge which keeps the hand’s trajectory away from this “danger point”.
 Also, for loud playing, we tend to keep our bow-arm higher, in a more active and energised position than for soft playing.